Doctorate in Clinical Nutrition

 Nutrition Core (15 credits)

-HUN 7990 Advanced Concepts in Public Health (3 credits)
+- HUN 7518 Advanced Concepts in Public Health Nutrition (3 credits)

-HUN 7625 Advanced Nutrition Counseling (3 credits) OR HUN 7990 Higher Education Pedagogy (3 credits)
+- HUN 7625 Advanced Nutrition Counseling (3 credits) OR HUN 7638 Teaching Nutrition in Higher Education (3 credits)

 Research Core (9 credits)